-3. As part of the first year program students must enrol in one. and are strongly advised to enrol in two of the following subjects, which are prerequisites to available teaching methods (See 2. below under Education Component).
+The 108 credit points must include an approved major sequence of at least 36 credit points in one of the schools or departments listed in Table 1 below, and a sequence of at least 24 credit points in another of these schools or departments: As part of the first year program students must enrol in one, and are strongly advised to enrol in two of the following subjects, which are prerequisites to available teaching methods (See 2. below under Education Component).

-50.511 or 50.521
+English 50.511 or 50.521

-51.511 or 51.521 or 51.541 History
+History 51.511 or 51.521 or 51.541